alzhg/ShapeShift/README.md

 npm i --save-dev @types/highlight.js
 ```

 Go to the [PocketBase docs](https://pocketbase.io/docs/) and download the zip file for your specific operating system.
+If yout have issues with pocketbase download the v0.21.0 version.

 Once you have extracted the files, copy the extracted folder into your SvelteKit and rename it to pocketbase